LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 - a model with effectively propagating constraints;
 - effective search algorithm and heuristics.

-### MiniZinc basic excercises
+### MiniZinc basic syntax

 ![[Pasted image 20240925173418.png]]
 :LiArrowBigUp: Basic syntax, coloring problem :LiArrowBigUp:

-Knapsack problem -> Given items, each with a weight and a value, determine which item and how many of it to pack in your knapsack without exceeding its capacity while maX_imizing your profit?
+Knapsack problem -> Given items, each with a weight and a value, determine which item and how many of it to pack in your knapsack without exceeding its capacity while maximizing your profit?

 ![[Pasted image 20240925175625.png]]